 Shoes that kayak

-Whether it's climbing the dunes - who wants sand in their shoes? - or kayaking through Northern Michigan's gorgeous bodies of water, bring one pair of shoes that it's afraid of the outdoors.
-A cheap pair of Keds will do the trick, whether for outdoor activities or a rainy day.
+Whether it's climbing the dunes - who wants sand in their shoes? - or kayaking through Northern Michigan's gorgeous lakes and creeks, bring one pair of shoes that it's afraid of the outdoors.
+An easy, classic pair of top siders will do the trick, whether for outdoor activities or a rainy day.

-And finally, if you're staying at a nice resort or in one of the larger cities, read: Petosky or Harbor Springs, or somewhere with a dress code read: The Grand Hotel, bring some nicer shoes for dinners and drinks!
+And finally, if you're staying at a nice resort or in one of the larger cities, read: Petoskey or Harbor Springs, or somewhere with a dress code read: The Grand Hotel, bring some nicer shoes for dinners and drinks

 Thanks for stopping by!

-I know you'll enjoy your trip Up North as much as we always do.
+I know you'll enjoy your trip to Northern Michigan as much as we always do.
 Whether it's a weekend trip or a summer road trip, I promise you'll be glad you made the trek Up North.
-And don't forget to leave your comments below and sign-up for the blog's monthly newsletter!
+And don't forget to leave your comments below and sign-up for the blog newsletter, while you're here.

 Love it?
 Pin it!